snimu/blog/contents/propsal-mtp-by-splitting/article.md

 However, I also see a potentially big advantage: in the MTP prediction methods that I'm aware of, the same output hidden state is always decoded in multiple tokens, which means that it has to contain specific information about both the next token to be decoded, and at the same time enough abstract semantics for some additional mechanism to decode another token ahead.
 Splitting the hidden state and decoding each chunk into a different token prediction explicitly avoids this issue.

-I will first go into this advantage of split MTP by pointing out the weakness of other methods.
-Then, I will discuss ways to soften the blow of reduced hidden state dimensionality, or maybe even circumvent it fully.
-Finally, I will present a way in which the method can adapted to obtain the large benefits of DeepSeek's MTP approach.
+I will first discuss advantages and disadvantages of two other methods of MTP, compared to the advantages and disadvantes of splitting-then-predicting.
+Then, I will present mitigating measures against the issue of reduced hidden state size for the split MTP.
+Finally, I will bring it together into a DeepSeek-like MTP schema with some changes that I hope are mostly beneficial (but I don't know for sure).

 ## Advantages

-The advantages of this method are in response to the disadvantages of other methods.
+The advantages of the split method are in response to the disadvantages of other methods.

 ### The Disadvantages of other methods for MTP

 Over the course of the forward pass, LLMs move the representation of the data in the residual stream from pure, cleanly separated tokens at the input, to very abstract concepts in the middle layers, to concrete tokens (the next-token predictions) at the output again.

-The MTP techniques that I'm most aware of actively play againt this dynamic.
+The MTP techniques that I'm most aware of actively play against this dynamic.
 I'll focus on two specific techniques: Meta's [Better & Faster Large Language Models via Multi-token Prediction](https://arxiv.org/abs/2404.19737) and [DeepSeek V3](https://arxiv.org/abs/2412.19437).

 My critique relies on the fact that the language head is just an inverse embedding layer, which you can convince yourself of by realising that the embedding layer and language head sometimes share the same weight in order to save parameters.
 Therefore, if we have an output distribution that puts all its weight onto a single token, then the output-hidden state of the transformer is a direct embedding of that token, which is simply linearly projected into a different space.
 This means that in order to get the best possible probability distribution, the hidden state needs to be a superposition of all the output tokens, with their respective weight.